metas-mk/100-days-of-code/r2-log.md

 memoizeGetUser(5);
 ```

 Once the `memoizeGetUser()` is run with a given ID it does not create a request for the same ID again.
+The original function is not invoked anymore.
+It returns what was received previously with the identical set of arguments.

+Installed lodash with `npm install --save lodash`.